hackclub/hackclub/workshops/geometric_pattern/README.md

 In this example, the first two arguments we pass to the ellipse function are the x and y coordinates of the center of the ellipse.
 We've passed in `width/2` and `height/2`, respectively, which means the center of the ellipse will also be the center of the canvas.
 The latter two arguments are the x-width and y-width of the ellipse.
 Since we want to draw a circle, we're passing the same value for both.

 You can play around with these values to get a better feel of how this function works.

-NOTE TO SELF: is this necessary. should we just be focusing on the pattern instead of exploring p5.js

 ### Drawing a Row of Circles